 Patient and family centered care is essential in designing a plan of care.
 A pre-visit chart review and visit planning will be discussed as will the need for performing a comprehensive needs assessment of the patient to appropriately develop a plan for interventions founded in evidence-based guidelines.
 The RN in the CCTM role recognizes the integral part patients, families and caregiver have in ensuring the health and well-being of patients; and is aware that by engaging patients and their family in care plan development improved patient outcomes, increased patient and family satisfaction, restoration of dignity and control, and better management of resource allocation results.
 The ability to identify gaps in care, utilize motivational interviewing and the importance of the multidisciplinary collaboration across the continuum of care.

-The purpose of this chapter is to enable the reader to demonstrate the ability to develop, implement, and provide ongoing management of a comprehensive plan of care – based upon the individual patient’s values, preferences, and needs – in partnership with the primary care provider and larger interdisciplinary care team.
+Purpose: The purpose of this chapter is to enable the reader to demonstrate the ability to develop, implement, and provide ongoing management of a comprehensive plan of care – based upon the individual patient’s values, preferences, and needs – in partnership with the primary care provider and larger interdisciplinary care team.

 Contact hours available until 3/31/2020.